montagejs/collections/README.md

 -   **Map(map, equals, hash, getDefault)**

-    A collection of key and value items with unique keys.
+    A collection of key and value entries with unique keys.
 Keys may be objects.
 The collection iterates in the order of insertion.  `Map` is backed by `Set`.